talkable/talkable-docs/source/saas.rst

 2. Add Talkable Campaigns
 -------------------------

-Below is an example of registering an Event and showing :ref:`post_purchase_campaign` campaign as a result:
+Below is an example of registering an Event and showing Campaign for :ref:`Post Purchase <campaigns/campaign_placements/post_purchase>` Placement as a result:

 .. code-block:: html